 There are a few problem areas with using the ICWA.
 Many adoptees are of enough Native American blood to qualify for enrollment in their tribes, but there is nothing documented that verifies that information.
 Before a judge will open a file under ICWA s/he will often demand some sort of proof that the adoptee is NA at all, proof that most adoptees will simply not have.
 DNA results are proof, which will help the judge decide.

 But in other instances, the agency that handled the adoption, or the court file itself, will contain notations that you, the adoptee, do have NA ancestry.
 If you have received non-ID from a source that states this, include a copy with your court petition.
 You will also need to include a copy of the ICWA in order to make the judge’s work easier and predispose him/her to wanting to help you.
 If you have any information at all that you are even the smallest bit Native American, you should use the ICWA in your petition.
 Include affidavits from family members (adoptive and birth) who have told you that you have Native American blood, as well as any ‘official’ agency or other documents to support your claims.
 Remember that most tribes have small blood quantum requirements, and you should not feel guilty about using the ICWA.
 The intent of this law is to ensure that those of us who are entitled to tribal membership by birthright, have the *choice* to join our Native American communities.

 Yet sometimes courts are not aware of this law.
-That is sadly common but you must persist, gather documents and go to court!
-(And please contact Karen or me if you have questions.)
+That is sadly common but you must persist, gather documents, get a court order filed and go to court!
+(And please contact me if you have questions.)

 When adoptees reach the age of 18, they may apply to the Department of Indian Affairs who will verify their claim.
 The Registrar will provide them with a registry number and the name of the Indian band to which they may be registered.
 An adopted child, registered as an Indian may then be eligible for benefits.